 The aim of our programmes is to give our students the practical skills, as well as the theory, required by the hairdressing industry.
 Specifically this enables our graduates to work with success in a hairdressing career.
 Quality is our trademark and many salons who have employed our graduates will testify to this as a result.
 Applicants who have not been enrolled with us before will need to complete our enrolment form including two referees.
 Applicants may also need to complete a numeracy and literacy assessment.
 They must also attend our pre-enrolment day held before the start of the course.

-Industry standards are especially the priority in all aspects of our hairdressing course curriculum.
-We maintain close links with local hairdressing salons both for the delivery of the course and to provide students with relevant work experience.
+Industry standards are especially the priority in all aspects of our hairdressing programme curriculum.
+We maintain close links with local hairdressing salons both for the delivery of the programme and to provide students with relevant work experience.

 Hair to Train will particularly give you the opportunity to gain work experience in a commercial salon.
 This will give you a clear understanding of the workplace as well as the expectations of employers.
 There is also a high chance you will gain a permanent job placement after completing the work experience.
 You will certainly gain and form contacts and networks for job seeking in the future.